Desaru Coast Guide: Must-See Attractions For A Memorable Holiday

 Kota Tinggi Firefly Park

 Located 45 minutes from Desaru, the cruise will lead you to explore the majestic mangrove trees along the riverbank as you witness the illuminating beauty of the fireflies at night.
-Three cruises are running daily, priced at RM20 (approx. SGD6) for adults and RM12 (approx. SGD4) for children.
+Three cruises are running daily, priced at around S$6 for adults and S$4 for children.
 The first cruise departs at 7.30 pm, the second at 8.30 pm and the other at 9.30 pm.
 We recommend booking the 7.30 pm slot as it is the best time to view the lightning bugs.

 Book your adventure here.